 You now know what's important.
 Practice with questions that match exactly how NEET asks.

 Identifying the most important topics for NEET Biology requires analyzing actual exam data rather than relying on generic advice.
-Our analysis of 10 years of NEET Biology papers (2015–2024) reveals clear patterns in which chapters and topics are tested most frequently.
+Our analysis of 1,030 NEET PYQs (2015–2026, including NEET 2026 actual paper) mapped to NCERT paragraphs reveals clear patterns in which chapters and topics are tested most frequently.

 However, important topics aren't just about chapter-level weightage.
 Within each chapter, certain concepts are tested repeatedly.
 For example, in Genetics, Mendel's dihybrid cross, pedigree analysis, and chromosomal disorders appear almost every year.
 In Molecular Biology, the lac operon model and DNA replication mechanism are perennial favorites.

 A smart preparation strategy focuses on mastering high-priority chapters first, then systematically covering medium-priority ones.
-Use the chapter-wise weightage analysis for detailed year-wise data, and practice with real NEET previous year questions to understand the exact question format for each topic.
+Use the chapter-wise weightage analysis for detailed year-wise data (now including NEET 2026), and practice with real NEET previous year questions to understand the exact question format for each topic.

-The MedicNEET app provides 10,000+ practice questions organized chapter-wise, including the new long-question format that NEET introduced in 2025.
+The MedicNEET app provides 10,000+ practice questions organized chapter-wise, calibrated against NEET 2026 actual paper (May 2026) — with strong emphasis on Match-the-Column and Statement-based formats that dominated NEET 2026.
 Each question includes detailed NCERT-based explanations to help you understand not just the answer, but the reasoning behind it.